 The Gulf of Mexico annual summer hypoxia forecasts are based on average May total nitrogen loads from the Mississippi River basin.
 This year's load estimate, recently released by USGS, is 3990 metric tons per day.
 Based on that estimate, we predict the area of this summer's hypoxic zone to be 12,344 square kilometers (95% credible interval: 4,730 to 19,958).
-While the forecast is below the long term average, it is 2.5 times the goal established in 2001.
+This year's meansured extent was 7,920 square kilimeters.

-Our forecast hypoxic volume is 44 km3 (95% credible interval, 18 to 71 km3), below the long term average of 60 km3.
+Our forecast hypoxic volume is 44 km (95% credible interval, 18 to 71 km), below the long term average of 60 km.
 A hypoxic volume goal has not been established.